Godspell: Act II

-After the reprise of "Learn Your Lessons Well", a member of the cast sings "Turn Back, O Man", imploring mankind to give up its temporal pursuits and turn to God.
+After the reprise of "Learn Your Lessons Well", a member of the cast sings "Turn Back, O Man", imploring humankind to give up its temporal pursuits and turn to God.
 Jesus then says: "This is the beginning."

 Several members of the cast then begin to question Jesus's authority, and he responds with yet another parable.
 He is asked, "What is the greatest commandment?" and responds, "You shall love the Lord your God with all your heart and all your soul...
 And the second is like it: 'You shall love your neighbor as yourself.'"
 The Pharisees continue to question him, and he laments "Alas for You" and calls them hypocrites.
 Members of the cast gather, join in Jesus' song, and throw garbage at the Pharisees.

 Jesus predicts that he will not be seen for quite a while, while standing at the "Wailing Wall", and predicts great wars and famines.
 He reminds the cast and audience of the time of Noah and teaches that faith can calm the storm.
 The cast is told: "Keep awake, then.
 For the Son of Man will come at a time when you least expect it."

 One woman in the cast is shunned as an adulteress.
 Jesus says: "Let the one of you who is faultless cast the first stone."
 Her accusers then bow their heads and walk away.
 Jesus walks over to her and asks: "Woman... where are they now?
 Has no one condemned you?"
 The woman answers: "No one, sir."
 He tells her: "Then nor shall I. You may go, but do not sin again."
 As she watches Jesus walk from her, she entreats him to remain "By My Side".
 During this song, Judas foretells his upcoming betrayal of Jesus.

 In one of the lighter moments in the second act, Jesus tells how he will separate men as a shepherd separates his flock into sheep and goats.
 The sheep will enter heaven while the goats must suffer eternal damnation.
 "We Beseech Thee" cry the goats, begging for mercy.